MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P1-Set-Up-In-Xcode/content.md

 ---
-title: Build your own 2048 with SpriteBuilder and Cocos2D - Part 2!
+title: Setting up classes in Xcode
-slug: part-2
+slug: set-up-in-xcode
 ---

-# Setup project in Xcode
+# Set up the project in Xcode

 Before we start implementing the actual game logic we need to create classes and variables for the code connections we have created in SpriteBuilder.

 Let's start with the `Grid` class.
 Select File -> New -> File, then do the following:
 ![](xcode_newClass.png)

 Since the Grid has a type of *Color Node* in SpriteBuilder it needs to inherit from *CCNodeColor*.
 The Swift class always needs to match the node type in SpriteBuilder.

 > [action]
 > Add the following to `Grid.swift`:
 >
 >       class Grid: CCNodeColor {
 >
 >       }

 Create a new *Tile* class.
 It needs to be subclass of *CCNode*.

 > [action]
 > Add the following to `Tile.swift`:
 >
 >       class Tile: CCNode {
 >
 >       }

 Now that we have created both classes we need to set up the variables for the connections we defined in SpriteBuilder.

 > [action]
 > Let's start with *MainScene*.
 Open *MainScene.swift* in Xcode.
 Add the variables below between `{` and `}` to complete the code connections:
 >
 >       weak var grid: Grid!
 >       weak var scoreLabel: CCLabelTTF!
 >       weak var highscoreLabel: CCLabelTTF!